 Make Ahead Meatloaf

-Freezing works well when the loaf is fully cooled and wrapped tightly.
-Freeze whole loaves when you want a later family dinner, or freeze individual slices when you want faster reheating.
-For more detail on wrapping, thawing, and choosing cooked versus uncooked storage, use the freezing meatloaf guide.
+Freezing works best after the loaf is fully cooled and wrapped tightly.
+Freeze a whole loaf for a later family dinner, or freeze slices when you want faster reheating.
+For wrapping, thawing, and deciding between cooked and uncooked freezing, use the freezing meatloaf guide.

 Keeping Slices Moist